wagenaartje/formation-assembly/README.md

 # You can define a different simple solution: plot in mean frame, let each one go to a target. optimize so that
 # maximum path length is shortest. it's a simple assignment problem. this is also how we could solve it.

+# Breakthrough?
+I think if we properly define novelty search, we will get some breaktrhough
+BREAKTHROUGH CONFIRMED